jschless/jschless.github.io/_projects/2024-05-13-aim-marketplace.md

 ## Simulating Data
 First, I don't have any actual data (yet) so I had to rely completely on simulated data.
 The modeling is fairly simple.

-Let $U_i$ be a unit and $O_i$ be an officer.
+Let $$U_i$$ be a unit and $$O_i$$ be an officer.
 Assume each unit and officer has an endogenous desirability that follows a normal distribution.
 That is, some units every officer wants to match with (Colorado), some units no one wants to match with (Louisiana), and most units are somewhere in the middle.
 The same applies to officers (some studs, some duds, most are average).[^3]

 $$U_i \sim N(50, 20)$$